meytalbs/Cat-The-Circle/README.txt

 8. Known Bugs
+none that we know of .

 9. Other Comments
 # We made sure that the frog did not appear exactly in the middle but in the range
   of the tiles that were relatively in the middle to add interest
+# the randomization of the tiles are based on range to make it more dynamic.

 # Hope you will enjoy to play :)